A Clear Case for Public Messaging

 According to the British Skin Foundation:

-• 1 in 5 children has eczema, often beginning before the age of five
+• 1 in 5 children develops eczema, often before age five

-• 70% of people with visible skin conditions or scarring say it affects their confidence
+• 70% of people with visible skin differences say it affects their confidence

-• Acne, rosacea, psoriasis, and sensitive skin are among the top reasons people seek help
+• Acne, rosacea, psoriasis and sensitivity remain among the top reasons people seek help

 It’s time to bring skin in.